mikkolehtisalo/brassfork/README.md

 Brassfork
 =========

-Visualizes network by its traffic.
-Reads pcap files, and spits out files for graphing with [Gephi](https://gephi.github.io/) (or anything else that can take in edge/node data in csv format, eg. Graphviz).
+This application helps in visualizing network traffic.
+It does that by reading pcap files and outputting files that can be read by graphing applications, for example [Gephi](https://gephi.github.io/).

+Supported protocols are IPv4, IPv6, TCP, UDP, and SCTP.

 Example result
 --------------